Skip to main content

 Hosting Provider blocking

-It is also worth noting that if you use WPEngine, then WPEngine's policies state that "You may not perform any vulnerability or penetration testing of WP Engine’s network or systems, including your own hosted environment, without our prior written approval" so unfortunately the use of vulnerability scanning tools would not be permitted without the written consent they speak of.
+It is also worth noting that if you use WPEngine, then WPEngine's policies state that "You may not perform any vulnerability or penetration testing of WP Engine’s network or systems, including your own hosted environment, without our prior written approval," so unfortunately, the use of vulnerability scanning tools would not be permitted without the written consent they speak of.

 How does it affect the scan?